outaagunga/documentation/strategy-forex.md

 - give a simplified version that actually works for beginners
 - give a step-by-step checklist
 - Give your output in this format
 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.
+- Pine Script doesn't allow multi-line function calls.
+Everything needs to be on one line
 ---
 **Support Resistance Channels- by LonesomeTheBlue**
 set the indicator to: